eshy008/printf/README.md

 This project is aimed at encouraging collaboration, thus it is a team project.

-The printf function sends formatted output to stdout.In this project, a custom printf for lesarning puirposes was build by ALX-SE students- EUNICE and AMANI of cohort 10._printf() function format string is a character string, beginning and ending in its initial shift state, if any.
+The printf function sends formatted output to stdout.In this project, a custom printf for lesarning puirposes was build by ALX-SE students- EKEMINI OKON and JOHN IFOGA of cohort 10.
+_printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator.

 RESOURCES Secrets of printf by Thomas Samuel: https://www.academia.edu/10297206/Secrets_of_printf_